Israel police enter flashpoint Jerusalem holy site, arrest 2 | Entertainment

 The hilltop compound is in Jerusalem's Old City, home to major sites sacred to Jews, Christians and Muslims.
 This year the Muslim holy month of Ramadan, Christian holy week culminating in Easter Sunday and the weeklong Jewish Passover are all occurring at the same time, with tens of thousands of visitors flocking to the city after coronavirus restrictions have been mostly lifted.

-Palestinians have long feared that Israel plans to take over the Al-Aqsa Mosque compound or partition it.
+Under longtime understandings, Jewish visitors are barred from praying on the Temple Mount, and for decades, Jews avoided worship there for religious reasons.
 Israeli authorities say they are committed to maintaining the status quo, but in recent years large groups of nationalist and religious Jews have regularly visited the site with police escorts, something the Palestinians view as a provocation.
+Such practices have fuelled concerns among Palestinians that Israel is plotting to take over the Al-Aqsa Mosque compound or partition it - a claim Israel strongly denies.

 A radical Jewish group recently called on people to bring animals to the site in order to sacrifice them for Passover, offering cash rewards for those who succeeded or even tried.
 Israeli police work to prevent such activities, but the call was widely circulated by Palestinians on social media, along with calls for Muslims to prevent any sacrifices from taking place.